mtczekajlo/cthulhu-roller/README.md

 ## Notes

 Needs environmental variable DISCORD_TOKEN to be set if you want to run this yourself.
-See `set_env.sh.example` for a Linux/OSX method.
+See `.env.example` for a Linux/OSX method.

-Using py-cord v2 library.

-Please open an issue for any bugs or feature requests.